-If you are adapting the layout of a garden for a person with Alzheimer's, you may find the tips and advice I have included on other pages helpful too.
+If you are adapting the layout of a garden for a person with Alzheimer's, you may find these tips and advice on my other articles helpful too.

 Pathways should be smooth sound and as people with Alzheimer's and dementia do tend to lose physical skills and ability over time, wide enough to take a wheelchair, preferably without steep gradients or steep steps and free of clutter like plant pots.
 Handrails will help people who have difficulty walking and also act as a guide way to avoid confusion.